Kathryn Ann Clarke: Domestic violence prevention

 and is accompanied by a curriculum guide for use in schools.

 Mystical writings

-In September 2001, Clarke visited the town of Medjugorje in Bosnia-Herzegovina, a site of alleged apparitions of the Virgin Mary, and soon thereafter began to write messages which she has said are from Jesus, from the Virgin Mary, and from many other Catholic saints.
-Clarke stated she received these messages in prayer (as interior locutions).
+In September 2001, Clarke visited the town of Medjugorje in Bosnia and Herzegovina, a site of alleged apparitions of the Virgin Mary since the 1980s, and soon thereafter began to write messages she claimed to be from Jesus, the Virgin Mary, and various Catholic saints.
+Clarke stated she received these messages in prayer as interior locutions.

-In 2003 she began to publish them in ten books under the general title "Direction for Our Times as Given to 'Anne', a lay apostle", saying she was adopting a pseudonym to protect her family.
+In 2003, she began to publish these in ten books under the general title "Direction for Our Times as Given to 'Anne', a lay apostle", saying she was adopting a pseudonym to protect her family.
 The first four volumes were issued by CMJ Marian Publishers based in Chicago by May 2004.
 On October 15, 2004, "Anne" recorded the last message of the ten volumes, and several more volumes of the set were issued in December 2004.
 Volumes 5 and 8 were published in 2013.